refinedev/refine/documentation/docs/api-reference/mui/components/basic-views/list.md

 ```

 :::info-tip Swizzle
-You can swizzle this component to customize it with the [**refine CLI**](/docs/packages/documentation/cli)
+You can swizzle this component with the [**refine CLI**](/docs/packages/documentation/cli) to customize it.
 :::

 ## Properties

 ### `title`

-It allows adding title inside the `<List>` component. if you don't pass title props it uses the plural resource name by default.
+`title` allows the addition of titles inside the `<List>` component.
+If you don't pass title props it uses the plural resource name by default.
 For example, for the `/posts` resource, it will be "Posts".

 ```tsx live disableScroll previewHeight=210px url=http://localhost:3000/posts/create
 // visible-block-start